davidmoten/rtree/README.md

 ```java
 tree = tree.delete(Entry.entry(item, Geometries.point(10,20));
 ```

+###Custom geometries
+You can also write your own implementation of [```Geometry```](src/main/java/com/github/davidmoten/rtree/geometry/Geometry.java).
+An implementation of ```Geometry``` needs to specify methods to:

+* measure distance to a rectangle
+* decide if the geometry intersects with a rectangle
+* provide a minimum bounding rectangle
+* implement equals and hashCode for consistent equality checking

 ###Searching
 The advantage of an R-tree is the ability to search for items in a region reasonably quickly.